tarwn/lessthandot-hugo/blogs/content/posts/2012-05-11-report-builder-3-0-report.md

   * <a title="Report Builder 3.0 – Chart Types, Visualizations, and Properties" href="/index.php/datamgmt/dbprogramming/report-builder-3-0-chart-1/" target="_blank">Report Builder 3.0 – Chart Types, Visualizations, and Properties</a>
   * <a title="Report Builder 3.0 – Map Wizard" href="/index.php/datamgmt/dbprogramming/report-builder-3-0-map/" target="_blank">Report Builder 3.0 – Map Wizard</a>

-**In this post, you’ll learn what report parts are, how to use them, and why you should use them.**
+**In this post, you'll learn what report parts are, how to use them, and why you should use them.**

 **What are report parts?**